 We see Zeytin navigate this milieu day and night, giving a tangible insight into the margins of Istanbul society.
 One may wonder how a dog’s perspective could sustain a 72-minute running time, and Stray can feel longer than it is.
 However, Elizabeth Lo’s meditative debut feature remains an absorbing, novel piece of work.

 Stray showed at the BFI London Film Festival 2020, when this piece was originally written.
-It’s out on all major VoD platforms on Friday, March 26th.
+On Netflix on Friday, April 1st.
+Also available on other platforms.